rupeikyte/Strength-Training/README.md

 schedule the workout that they would want on the specific day.
 While the DayCard gives the users a pop up card filled with workouts that we decided to give the users as ideas to great workouts for the specific muscle group.

-Item File:

-Contains the Item class, which has two global variables that the program will save upon selection.
-The muscle groups variable which is a dictionary with keys of strings of the muscle group and values which are booleans.
-As well as the timestamp variable which is a Date, using the two together allows the app to save muscle group selections the user makes on each date of our calendar.

 Month View File:

 Contains the MonthView Structure, calendarTitle function, getFirstDayOfWeek function, getAllWeekDays function, getLastDayOfMonth function, getFirstDayOfWeekReverse function, getNumberOfWeeks function,